utah-cs3550-fa25/assignments/hw3.md

 the different units doesn't matter.
 If you had three units, you'd write "2.5 cup and 1 tablespoon and 2 teaspoon".

-It's up to you how you achieve this ingredients list, but you'll definitely want to go through all the `Step`s and `Ingredient`s, use those to build some kind of data structure, and pass that data structure to the template to actually output the ingredients list.
-Python hash tables (called "dictionaries") are sorted by insertion order.
-Make sure to go through the `Step`s in the right order.
+It's up to you how you achieve this, but you'll definitely want to go through all the `Step`s and `Ingredient`s, use those to build some kind of data structure, and pass that data structure to the template to actually output the ingredients list.
+Python hash tables (called "dictionaries") are sorted by insertion order, so make sure to go through the `Step`s in the right order.
 When generating the ingredients list in the template, you might want to use the `forloop.last` variable to put "and" appropriately between different units.
 When printing the amount, use the `floatformat:-2` filter; the "-2" means "up to 2" digits.
 If the unit is `"ct"`, don't print the unit; we want to print "2 onion" not "2 ct onion".